Rippling/mongoengine/docs/guide/defining-documents.rst

 Shard keys
 ==========

-If your collection is sharded, then you need to specify the shard key as a tuple, using the :attr:`shard_key` attribute of :attr:`~mongoengine.Document.meta`.
+If your collection is sharded by multiple keys, then you can improve shard routing (and thus the performance of your application) by specifying the shard key, using the :attr:`shard_key` attribute of :attr:`~mongoengine.Document.meta`.
+The shard key should be defined as a tuple.

-This ensures that the shard key is sent with the query when calling the :meth:`~mongoengine.document.Document.save` or :meth:`~mongoengine.document.Document.update` method on an existing :class:`~mongoengine.Document` instance::
+This ensures that the full shard key is sent with the query when calling methods such as :meth:`~mongoengine.document.Document.save`, :meth:`~mongoengine.document.Document.update`, :meth:`~mongoengine.document.Document.modify`, or :meth:`~mongoengine.document.Document.delete` on an existing :class:`~mongoengine.Document` instance::

     class LogEntry(Document):